skip to main content

 Animal complaints

-If you are experiencing a barking dog that you believe to be a nuisance you have several options available to take your own action.
+If you are experiencing a barking dog that you believe to be a nuisance you have several options available to take your own action before contacting Council.

 Often the owner of the dog may not be aware of the issue so you should first approach your neighbour in a respectful manner to discuss your concerns.
 Where this approach does not resolve the issue, the following options are available to you: